tbeaudouin05/webapp-template-go-htmx-tailwind-fly-supabase-cloudinary-neon/README.md

 Should create new:
 - fly.io project
-- Neon project
+- neon project --> to do
-- supabase project
+- supabase project --> to do
-- cloudinary project
+- cloudinary project --> to do
+- stripe?

 Should connect repository to your fly.io project